open-source-platform-base/open-source-platform-base.github.io/index.md

 15. Novel Designs for Robotic, Wearable and Smartphone-Based Assistance
 16. Intelligent Assistive Embodied and Navigational Agents
 17. Socially Assistive Mobile Applications
-18. User-in-the-Loop Machine Learning Techniques
+18. Human-in-the-Loop Machine Learning Techniques
 19. Accessible Tutoring and Education
 20. Personalization for Diverse Physical, Motor, and Cognitive Abilities
-21. Embedded/Hardware-Optimized Assistive Systems
+21. Embedded Hardware-Optimized Assistive Systems
 22. Intelligent Robotic Wheelchairs
-23. Medical and Social/Cultural Models of Disability
+23. Medical and Social and Cultural Models of Disability
 24. New Frameworks for Taxonomies and Terminology
 </div>